Players are being misread.

 Yes.
 An invoice is generated automatically at purchase and can be forwarded to your club's finance team.
 For Annual Academy Licence buyers at larger clubs, we can also support supplier registration if your finance department requires it.

 The evidence base includes UK legal sources, neurodevelopmental research, clinical guidance, and applied academy content.
-Legal and clinical review are listed as pre-launch requirements before paying clients see the course.
 Key sources include the Equality Act 2010, NICE guidelines on ADHD (NG87) and autism (CG128), and UK GDPR guidance from the ICO.
-The evidence base also draws on JCQ Access Arrangements guidance for exams, the 2023 IOC consensus statement on Relative Energy Deficiency in Sport, and a duty-of-care framework for released academy players.
+The evidence base also draws on JCQ Access Arrangements guidance for exams, the 2023 IOC consensus statement on Relative Energy Deficiency in Sport, a duty-of-care framework for released academy players, and current Department for Education and National Audit Office data on the state of the SEND system.

 Start the Annual Licence directly — unlimited staff, new starters always covered, no per-head accounting.
 Cat 1&2: £1,999/year.
 Cat 3&4: £1,499/year.
 Or email us if you want to talk it through first.